Reconfigurable Intelligent Surfaces in Action for Non-Terrestrial Networks: Operational Challenges

 \subsection{Channel Estimation}

-Because \acp{RIS} can adjust the amplitude and/or phase of the incident electromagnetic wave, they can largely override the randomness of the propagation medium.
+Because \ac{RIS} can adjust the amplitude and/or phase of the incident electromagnetic wave, they can largely override the randomness of the propagation medium.
 But doing this certainly requires high-quality \ac{CSI} first.
 Therefore, channel estimation plays a vital role in terms of \ac{QoS} in non-terrestrial communication as well.
 For this purpose, \ac{DL} can be used to achieve high performance in channel estimation under challenging channel conditions.
 Recently, we proposed the use of \acp{GAT} for channel estimation in \ac{RIS}-assisted full-duplex \ac{HAPS} backhauling~\cite{tekbiyik2020channel}.
 This model can also be used in different network architectures.
 The \ac{GAT} can reduce the computational complexity and increase the learning capacity by taking unseen nodes within the proposed \ac{RIS}-assisted \ac{NTN} in the process~\cite{tekbiyik2020channel}.
 The model is trained by assigning the received signal samples and known pilot samples to the nodes and vertices of graphs, respectively.
-By utilizing the trained model proposed in~\cite{tekbiyik2020channel}, we investigate the channel estimation performance from the point of normalized mean square error under varying solar scintillation by employing the same model introduced in~\cite{tekbiyik2020channel}. \FGR{fig:nmse_scintillation} indicates that the proposed model is robust against the changes in the channel characteristics.
-Not even strong solar scintillation degrades the performance of the \ac{GAT} estimator.
+By utilizing the trained model proposed in~\cite{tekbiyik2020channel}, we investigate the channel estimation performance for \acp{ISL} between two neighboring satellites in the same orbit under varying solar scintillation. \FGR{fig:nmse_scintillation} indicates that the proposed model is robust against the changes in the channel characteristics.
+Not even strong solar scintillation degrades the performance of the \ac{GAT} estimator trained over a dataset that does not include solar scintillations.

 The proposed model can also estimate channel coefficients with almost the same high performance as at various solar scintillation levels, namely weak, transition zone, and strong.
 The reason for this performance is the attention mechanism which enables the model to focus on the most relevant information in the input; hence, \ac{GAT} can be effective under changing channel parameters even if the model has been trained under better conditions than those of the test stage.
+It can be concluded that GATs shows a high performance in RIS-supported cooperation of NTN and DSN despite changing channel conditions.
 However, further research along this direction is required for a holistic exploration.